Obtaining and checking references

-For academic and research roles a reference can provide important confirmation of the candidate's academic ability and track-record, and references are therefore taken up at short-listing stage.
+For Research and Teaching roles a reference can provide important confirmation of the candidate's academic ability and track-record, and references are therefore taken up for all candidates short-listed for interview.

-For support roles the reference is best used for confirming factual information such as employment history, and references are therefore taken up at the appointment stage for the selected candidate only, with the offer of employment made subject to receipt of satisfactory references.
+For Professional Services roles the reference is best used for confirming factual information such as employment history, and references are therefore taken up at the appointment stage for the selected candidate only, with the offer of employment made subject to receipt of satisfactory references.

 All candidates are asked to provide the contact details of two people (three for academic and research roles) on their application forms who can act as employment referees for them.
 If the candidate has confirmed that they need to give permission before you contact a referee then you must always respect this.
 Such cases usually arise when the referee is the candidate's current employer, and the candidate does not wish to disclose that they have applied for another job until they have been invited for interview or, occasionally, until they are offered the job.